 (e) a Market Participant has not confirmed, in accordance with clause 7.7.6(b), that it will comply, or is deemed under clause 7.7.6A to have refused to comply, with a Dispatch Instruction.

 7.6.2.
-For the purposes of clauses 7.6.1 and 7.6.1B, the EGC Balancing Portfolio is to be treated as a Balancing Facility but the dispatch of any Facility within the EGC Balancing Portfolio is to be under a Dispatch Order in accordance with clause 7.6A.
+For the purposes of clauses 7.6.1 and 7.6.1B, the Verve Energy Balancing Portfolio is to be treated as a Balancing Facility but the dispatch of any Facility within the Verve Energy Balancing Portfolio is to be under a Dispatch Order in accordance with clause 7.6A, which is deemed to meet the requirments to issue a Dispatch Instruction in respect of the Verve Energy Balancing Portfolio.
 Subject to clauses [7.6.1, 7.6.2A, 7.6.3, 7.6.4, 7.6.6], System Management must schedule and dispatch the Registered Facilities of the Electricity Generation Corporation and Registered Facilities covered by any Balancing Support Contract or Ancillary Service Contract in such a way as to allow the implementation of the Resource Plans that it has received from the IMO for Market Participants other than the Electricity Generation Corporation.

 7.6.2A.
-Where the Dispatch Criteria requires System Management to alter the Dispatch Plan of the Electricity Generation Corporation, subject to the limitations imposed by this clause 7.6, System Management must employ reasonable endeavours to minimise the change in the Dispatch Plan and to have regard for the merit order of Electricity Generation Corporation Facilities in the EGC Balancing Portfolio.
+Where the Dispatch Criteria requires System Management to alter the Dispatch Plan of Verve Energy, subject to the limitations imposed by this clause 7.6, System Management must employ reasonable endeavours to minimise the change in the Dispatch Plan and to have regard for the merit order of Verve Energy Facilities in the Verve Energy Balancing Portfolio.

 7.6.3.
 [Blank]Where meeting the criteria in clause 7.6.1 would otherwise require the use of Liquid Fuelled Registered Facilities of the Electricity Generation Corporation or Liquid Fuelled Registered Facilities covered by any Balancing Support Contract, or Ancillary Service Contract, then System Management may issue Dispatch Instructions to Market Participants other than the Electricity Generation Corporation that, if followed, will allow it to meet the criteria in clause 7.6.1, provided that in issuing such Dispatch Instructions System Management does not issue Dispatch Instructions with respect to a Facility that would result in that Facility using Liquid Fuel.